github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ```

 {% note %}

-**Note**: This is just a basic example.
+**Note:** This is just a basic example.
 In practice, you may want to use error handling and conditional checks to handle various scenarios.

 {% endnote %}

 ## Next steps